learn-co-curriculum/active-record-associations-quiz/README.md

 end
 ```

-Gym leader Misty specializes in training Pokémon with the _water_ type.
-Based on the associations above, if she wanted to teach a new skill to one of her Pokémon, which could she choose?
+Gym leader Misty specializes in training Pokémon with a _water_ type.
+Based on the associations in the code above, if Misty wanted to teach a new skill to one of her Pokémon, all of which are water type Pokémon, which could she choose?

 (X) Waterfall ( ) Razor Leaf ( ) Fire Spin ( ) Spark